By Will DeKrey

 Some groups resist setting a goal at this level because they fear the goal itself will not be immediately believable to others.
 It’s important to acknowledge that a goal’s believability often is not inherent in the goal itself but instead arises from a data-informed, logical strategy that provides the high-level plan and theory illustrating how the organization or collaborative’s actions will realize its long-term goal.
 Though the goal should push you to aim high, you must paint a compelling and believable picture of how your current and/or proposed strategies will achieve this goal.

 P.S.
-We’re busy working on a more in-depth guide that offers additional examples and tools related to setting a bold, long-term goal.
-Stay tuned.
+We created a more in-depth guide that offers additional examples and tools related to setting a bold, long-term goal.
+Take a look here.